-Procurement Officer: The PMGAA employee with specific responsibility for overseeing procurement of materials, goods, and services valued over \$5,000.
+Procurement Officer: The PMGAA employee with specific responsibility for overseeing procurement of goods and services valued over \$10,000.

-Professional Services: Professional services are rendered by members of a recognized profession or by persons possessing a special skill.
-These services include advertising, appraisers, architects, attorneys, consultants, certified public accountants, planners, environmental studies, financial and operational audits, personnel and benefits studies, land surveyors, landscape architects, renewals of proprietary computer hardware and software licensing, trainers, and other licensed professionals.
+Professional Services: Professional services, other than A/E Professional Services, are rendered by members of a recognized profession or by persons possessing a special skill.
+These services include advertising, appraisers, attorneys, consultants, certified public accountants, planners, environmental studies, financial and operational audits, personnel and benefits studies, trainers, and other professionals.

-Proposal: A proposal is an offer submitted by a vendor in response to a solicitation.
+Proposal: A proposal is an offer submitted by an Offeror in response to a solicitation.